PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-09 10:29:28
+Last updated: 2024-04-09 10:30:04
-Random Quote: Did you know that if gravity were slightly more powerful, the universe would collapse into a ball? - Sheldon
+Random Quote: The Lion does not concern itself with the opinions of sheep.  -  Tywin Lannister